JMulder99/TrackingTelescope_Nikhef2022/README.md

 Jelmer Mulder #added this line from nikhef account
 <br />
 This line was added via the Nikhef PC
+This line was added from SSH connection from laptop Jelmer
 ### Detector and hardware construction and testing
 Isis Hobus  #added this line from nikhef account
 <br />Evi Nikoloudaki